MattKleinsmith/void-detector/README.md

 - [ ] Redefine model as needed
 - [ ] Train, tune HPs, test

-2018-02-16: Customize the training pipeline.
+2018-02-16: Make the data, model, and training pipeline compatible.
 - [x] Convert labels to correct format
   - The VOC PASCAL format defines the top-left corner as (1, 1), not (0, 0).
 I'll need to add one to each coordinate in my labels, and change the labeler program for future labeling.
     - [x] Add one to each coordinate
     - [x] Fix labeler
   - [x] The labeler program, reasonably, stores bounding box information of name.jpg in name.txt, with each bounding box on a separate line.
 I'll need to convert this to torchcv format, where all the bounding boxes for a single image are on one line.
   - [x] I need to append the video timestamp to label names to avoid name conflicts.
-- [x] Customize model
+- [x] Customize model, and modify training pipeline accordingly
     - [My fork of torchcv](https://github.com/MattKleinsmith/void-torchcv/commit/f812e2a28884d2cfb0f12f3336570b3a71dfb86a):
         - [x] Change the number of classes from 21 to 2
         - [x] Reset the conv layers in the classifiers and locators